 Jet lag recovery is always just the first thing we do when arriving in another country.
 Sleep and start fresh the following day.
 Really no point in seeing the sights while in a jet lag fog.

 Day 2 Bangkok

 Took a taxi to tour the Thailand Branch of Jehovah’s Witnesses in the morning.
 That afternoon we took a guided tour of the Thai Palace & surrounding areas.
 We were driven to our destination by private car, but from there we did a lot of walking, thankful for comfortable shoes.
-Our guide was friendly & looked after us well.
-Still a little jet lagged we returned to our hotel, had dinner and relaxed.
+Our guide who was a recommendation of our hotel was friendly, professional & looked after us well.
+Still, a little jet lagged we returned to our hotel, had dinner and relaxed.